The Castle (Fargo): Production

 "The Castle" opens with the depiction of a fictional book titled "The History of True Crime in the Midwest," in which the events of both the film and the series are suggested to take place.
 The book is accompanied with a narration by Martin Freeman, who starred in the series' first season as Lester Nygaard.
 Hawley explained his idea for the book during season 1 itself, saying: "I like the idea that somewhere out there is a big, leather-bound book that's the history of true crime in the Midwest, and the movie was Chapter 4, Season 1 was Chapter 9 and [season 2] is Chapter 2. ...
 You can turn the pages of this book, and you just find this collection of stories. ...
 But I like the idea that these things are connected somehow, whether it's linearly or literally or thematically.
 That's what we play around with."

 The episode features the "Massacre at Sioux Falls," an event that has been foreshadowed since the first season.
 In the season 1 episode "A Fox, a Rabbit, and a Cabbage," Lou Solverson recounts to Lorne Malvo a case he encountered in 1979: The season 2 premiere "Waiting for Dutch" opens with a scene depicting the filming of a fictional film titled "Massacre at Sioux Falls," in which an actor portraying a Native American waits for Ronald Reagan to arrive on set.
 Prior to the episode, commentators drew attention to a real-life homicide that occurred at Sioux Falls in 1973, in which three men impersonating police officers shot and killed four male teenagers, while a fifth victim claimed to have been sexually assaulted by one of the perpetrators.
 The episode's telling of the events bears little resemblance to the 1973 crime, and instead depicts a massive shootout at the fictional Motor Hotel between the South Dakota State Police, members of the Gerhardt family, Lou, Hank, and Hanzee Dent.

 Hawley told Entertainment Weekly that the Sioux Falls massacre was decided as a plot point early in the production of the second season, and that the intention was to subvert audience expectations of which characters would play key roles.
 "We wanted to do it in an organic way that would bring these characters into collision.
 Certainly the characters who survived long enough to collide are not the ones you thought would survive, or the ones you thought would be the big players.
 I don’t think anybody thought Hanzee (Zahn McClarnon) would be the driving force into our endgame, which is very exciting. ...
 We also set up all three parties to collide, but the reality is Mike Milligan (Bokeem Woodbine) doesn’t even make it there. ...
-I’m very attracted the idea of unpredictability.
+I’m very attracted to the idea of unpredictability.
 If you make your characters real characters and set them in motion, they’re not always going to end up where the audience thinks they’ll end up."